 The first book on 3D printing for children

-Carla Diana is the author of an excellent book on 3D printing to introduce this technology to children.
-LEO the Prince Maker does this pedagogical work narrating the adventures of Carla and LEO in Brooklyn.
-In addition to being able to walk and talk, LEO is known for its ability to print everything that Carla draws in plastic.
-In their journey, the two heroes will meet other robots with very specific power, for example H1-H0 who can print metal or Sinclair who knows how to find and print objects from a catalog of 3D objects.
-In this regard, the 3D models of all objects in the story are available for download.
-The author Carla Diana describes her work in these words: "this book shows the potential of 3D printing, its ability to give life to many objects, but also its ability to help people become makers" .
-She adds that "putting these ideas in the hands of our children to help them become the ambassadors of 3D printing in the future".
-You can find her entire interview here , or follow her on Cults.
+Carla Diana is the author of an excellent book on 3D printing that introduces this technology to children.
+LEO the Maker Prince does this pedagogical work by telling the adventures of Carla and LEO in Brooklyn.
+In addition to his ability to walk and speak, LEO stands out for its ability to print everything Carla draws in plastic.
+In their journey, the two heroes will meet other robots with very specific powers, for example H1-H0 which can print in metal or Sinclair which can find and print objects from a catalogue of 3D objects.
+By the way, 3D models of all the objects in the story are available for download.
+Author Carla Diana describes her work in these words: "This book shows the potential of 3D printing, its ability to bring many objects to life, but also its ability to help people become makers.
+She adds that "putting these ideas into the hands of our children to help them become ambassadors for 3D printing in the future".
+You can find her full interview here, or follow her on Cults.

 Page translated by automatic translation.